mihirchronicles/mihirchronicles.github.io/content/bookshelf/on-writing-a-memoir.md

 ---
-title: On Writing | A Memoir Of The Craft by Stephen King
+title: On Writing by Stephen King
 date: "2022-11-11"
 path: "/bookshelf/on-writing-a-memoir"
 ---

 ## I. Brief Summary

 Stephen King needs no introduction in its current era.
 His novels are well-read and movies are drawn upon from his writings.
 I'm not the biggest fan of King's books, but I really enjoyed his advice on how to write well.
 His advice will empower an aspiring writer.

 ## II.
 Big Ideas

 - Write with the door closed, rewrite with the door open.
 - Writing is a lonely job.
 Having someone who believes in you makes a lot of difference.
 - Put your desk in the corner, and every time you sit down there to write, remind yourself why it isn’t in the middle of the room.
 Life isn’t a support-system for art.
 It’s the other way around.